Regina Baff

 Regina Baff is an American actress.
 She was nominated for a Tony Award in 1974 for Veronica's Room.

+Early years

+Baff was born on March 31, 1949, in the Bronx, New York, grew up there, and attended Bronx High School of Science.
+Planning to be a veterinarian, she attended Case Western Reserve University for one year.
+Before her acting career began her jobs included washing dogs and selling soft drinks in a theater.

 Career

+Stage

+Baff's Broadway credits include Paul Sills' Story Theatre (1970-1971), Ovid's Metamorphoses (1971), 42 Seconds from Broadway (1973), Veronica's Room (1973), and The West Side Waltz (1981-1982) with Katharine Hepburn.
+Her work off-Broadway includes Rosebloom.

+Film and television

-Regina Baff appeared in The West Side Waltz with Katharine Hepburn.
-She also appeared on film, starring in Below the Belt (1980) about lady wrestlers (not the porno movie by the same title) and Road Movie (1974), a film by Joseph Strick about a truck hooker (not the Korean film by the same title).
-Her other films included Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me?
-(1971), The Paper Chase (1973), The Great Gatsby (1974), Butch and Sundance: The Early Days (1979) and Escape from Alcatraz (1979).
+Her film debut came in Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me?
+(1971).
+She starred in Below the Belt (1980) about lady wrestlers and Road Movie (1974), a film by Joseph Strick about a truck hooker.
+Her other films included The Paper Chase (1973), The Great Gatsby (1974), Butch and Sundance: The Early Days (1979) and Escape from Alcatraz (1979).
 On television, she appeared in numerous situation comedies, including an episode of Taxi in which her character gave birth in the backseat of a taxi.

 Personal life

-Regina Baff has a Ph.D. in psychology, and is sister of Ella Baff, former director of Jacob's Pillow.
+Baff has a Ph.D. in psychology, and is sister of Ella Baff, former director of Jacob's Pillow.